The Tomten (Astrid Lindgren): Films

 Two films have been made based on Lindgren's Tomten books.

 In 2007 the German film Tomte Tummetott and the Fox was made.
 It is a stop motion animation, which has also been translated into English.
-The English version of was released on the German DVD edition of the film (Tomte Tummetott und der Fuchs).
+The English version was released on the German DVD edition of the film (Tomte Tummetott und der Fuchs).
 The DVD also has the Tomte Tummetott song in English, German and Swedish.

-Another Norwegian film adaptation, Reven og Nissen, was made in 2019.
-It was first shown on 23 December 2019, in Norway (Reven og Nissen) and on 24 December 2019, in Sweden (Räven och Tomten).
+Another Norwegian film adaptation, The Tomten and the Fox (Reven og Nissen), was made in 2019.
+It was first shown on 23 December, in Norway (Reven og Nissen) and on 24 December, in Sweden (Räven och Tomten).
 The film was produced by Qvisten Animation AS in collaboration with the Astrid Lindgren Company.
-Reven og Nissen is approximately 9 minutes long and was directed by Are Austnes and Yaprak Morali.
+The Tomten and the Fox is approximately 9 minutes long and was directed by Are Austnes and Yaprak Morali.
 The title song was composed by Joakim Berg, the singer in the Swedish rock band Kent.
 For this purpose, he rewrote the poem by Karl-Erik Forsslund, on which the book by Lindgren is based, into a song.
 The title "Räven och Tomten" song is sung by Peter Jöback and Moonica Mac.